SymfonyCasts/30-days-last/sfcasts/flowbite.md

 ## The Datepicker

 In addition to these 2 Flowbite features, I've also seen people wanting to use their cool datepicker plugin.
-So let's see if we can get this set up!
+So let's get that working!

 This datepicker is part of the main `flowbite` library.
-But if you want to import it directly form JavaScript... then, down here, you're supposed to install a different package.
+But if you want to import it directly from JavaScript... then, down here, you're supposed to install a different package.
 This confused me to be honest.
 But copy that, spin over and run:

 ```terminal